zbcumt02/Lift-Multi-label-learning-with-label-specific-features-python/README.md

 # LIFT-pytorch
-Using pytorch to implement the model in the paper LIFT
+Using pytorch to implement the model in the paper Lift: Multi-label learning with label-specific features

 @article{zhang2013review,
   title={A review on multi-label learning algorithms},